Employment + Unemployment

 - Protection & Advocacy programs work at the state level to protect individuals with disabilities by empowering them and advocating on their behalf.

-If you are a person with a disability, and you need help accessing UI, contact:
+If you are a person with a disability, and you need help accessing UI, contact your local:

 - Centers for Independent Living provide information and referral, independent living skills training, individual and systems advocacy, peer counseling and other services.